Symptoms of a Vitamin B12 Deficiency.

 Vitamin B12 deficiency treatment depends on the cause of the deficiency.
 If pernicious anemia or a problem with absorption is the cause, B12 replacement will be necessary.

-Most often this is given by injection; some people may be prescribed vitamin tablets.
+Most often this is given by injection; some people may be prescribed B 12 vitamin tablets or a B complex formula as all the B vitamins work together.

-(We as you know suggest whole food supplementation that is vigorously tested and not a synthetic made in a lab version)
+As you know we prefer whole food supplementation over a synthetic made in a lab version.

 Here are few of my favorites: